 - Threat to income: You lose your job and need to pay bill recurring bills.
 Or, something breaks, like your car or laptop that is essential to your ability to work.

 - Threat to health: You get diagnosed with a major illness or are hospitalized after a bad accident.
 Any situation in which you unexpectedly find yourself needing life-saving or major medical intervention counts as a financial emergency.

-How much money should I have in an emergency fund?
+How much should I have in an emergency fund?

 The usual guide for an emergency fund is to have three to six months of living expenses readily available.
 The amount should cover your rent or mortgage payments and utilities; your car payment, gas and insurance premiums; minimum payments on credit-card debt and other loans; and the costs of food, medicine and toiletries.

 If you don’t have a budget already, you’ll need to do some math.
 Start by going through your checking account statement or your credit-card bills to make a list of all your regular expenses.
-Don’t forget annual expenses that you pay once or twice a year, every year, but not monthly.
-These could include your car insurance, summer camp or Christmas and birthday presents.
+Don’t forget annual expenses that you pay once or twice a year every year, but not monthly.
+These could include your car insurance or a credit card fee.